scolby33/flagman/README.rst

 .. code-block:: sh

     $ flagman --list
     name  - description [(argument: type, ...)]
     --------------------------------------------------------------------------------
-    print       - A simple Action that prints messages at the various stages of execution. (message: str)
+    print - A simple Action that prints messages at the various stages of execution.
+            (message: str)

 If the :code:`Action` takes arguments, it is wise to document them here.
+The name of the action is defined in an entry point--see `Registering an Action`_ below.

 Next is the :code:`set_up()` method.